mernisse/ircbot/README.md

 A small IRC robot in Python based on Twisted Words.

-It supports a number of commands, see the Bot object in bot.py to see them.
+Now with Python 3.

-It also supports a periodic event that is currently called every 5 minutes.
+Modules are all callback based, fired from the main Twisted Client object's loop.
+There is a periodic call that is fired every 5 minutes.

-A number of interesting modules are also included.
+A number of interesting modules that I use are also included.